mhogrefe/wheels/README.md

 Status
 ----------

-So far, only the Pair and Triple classes are fully documented and tested.
+So far, only the Pair, Triple, and Quadruple classes are fully documented and tested.
 Everything else is a work in progress.
 However, if a particular method has JavaDoc and a corresponding test method, it is safe to use.